Dynamo13/AW-Net/README.md

 # AW-Net: A Novel Fully Connected Attention-based Medical Image Segmentation Model
-This repository contains the official codebase of AW-Net which was accepted in ICCV workshop 2023.
+This repository contains the official codebase of AW-Net [paper]( https://openaccess.thecvf.com/content/ICCV2023W/CVAMD/papers/Pal_AW-Net_A_Novel_Fully_Connected_Attention-Based_Medical_Image_Segmentation_Model_ICCVW_2023_paper.pdf) which was accepted in ICCV workshop 2023.
 AW-Net focuses on segmenting multimodal medical images such as MRI, PET, and CT scan images for multiple organs such as brain, breast, and spine.

 ## Overview